 Now, most kids would rather be YouTubers.
 Rather than ascend to the Heavens, children deep dive into the rich, dangerous landscapes of the Internet.
 It’s a different adventure entirely amongst the plump zeroes and emaciated ones that comprise the unreal estate of the Web.
 The romance is changing from aspirational to commercial.
-Kids are replacing the freezing vacuum of space with real-time social burnout viewed by a worldwide community that’s not quite communal and a bit less than worldly.
+Kids are replacing the freezing vacuum of space with real-time social burnout viewed by a worldwide community that’s not quite communal and a bit less worldly.
 Don’t believe me?
 Just review the comments section.

 Online communities propelled by social media platforms offer an unprecedented form connectivity.
 They are catalyzed by entrepreneurship wrapped in capitalism.
 It rewards prolific posting rather than profound publishing.
 I don’t believe this is explicitly bad or good, just business as usual.
 All things being equal, quantity trumps quality.